WenlongL1/WenlongL1.github.io/_pages/about.md

 ---

 Greetings!
 Welcome to my homepage! 👋
-I'm Wenlong Li (李文龙), a Master's candidate at the College of Metropolitan Transportation, Beijing University of Technology.
+I'm Wenlong Li (李文龙), a Master candidate at the College of Metropolitan Transportation, Beijing University of Technology.
 My research interests include **electric bus systems**, **dynamic wireless charging (DWC)**, and **network modeling**.
 I am enthusiastic about finding optimal solutions to urban public transportation problems using mathematics and modeling techniques.